The 12 Most Common Bookkeeping Mistakes (And How to Avoid Them)

 • To be safe, you should keep receipts for seven years

 Take a picture of receipts on your phone and store them in Google Drive, Dropbox, or Evernote.
 Whatever’s easiest.
 Alternatively, upload photos of your receipts to the accounting software you’re using.
-(If you make the switch to getting Bench to do your bookkeeping for you, you can also upload and store all the documents you want in the Bench app.)
+(If you make the switch to having Bench to do your bookkeeping for you, you can also upload and store all the documents you want in the Bench app.)

 Also, be sure to record the details of every expense (especially for meals and entertainment).
 This will help you find your receipts easily and justify the deduction during an audit.